nicholas-long/environment/zet/20231025200905/README.md

   - images can be resized, video links can be embedded
 - i think the blog should be located in this repository so i can easily add files
   - i'm not doing this right now

-## steps for automatically converting markdown to a blog
-- i can make scripts to start blog posts and copy one file in from zk at a time
-  - identify a file
-  - create appropriate frontmatter
-  - echo it to the blog
-  - open it in vim for editing

 ### converting
 - search for tag `blogpost` in zk